-- (a) The Permit Holder must revegetate and rehabilitate the following areas once those areas are no longer required for the following purpose for which they were cleared under this Permit: - (i) temporary works; - (ii) extraction sites; - (iii) camps; - (iv) project surveys; - (v) pre-construction activities; or - (vi) other project activities where part or all of the area cleared is no longer required to be used for the purpose for which it was cleared. - (b) The Permit Holder need not revegetate and rehabilitate an area specified in condition 12(a) of this Permit if: - (i) the Permit Holder intends to use that cleared area for another project activity within 12 months of that area no longer being required for the purpose for which it was originally cleared under this Permit; or - (ii) written advice to this effect is provided by the CEO. - (c) The revegetation and rehabilitation of an area in accordance with conditions 12(a) and 12(b) of this Permit must be undertaken according to a Revegetation Plan that the permit holder must provide to the CEO for the CEO's approval prior to clearing native vegetation from the area that is to be revegetated and rehabilitated unless written advice to the contrary is provided by the CEO. - (d) The Permit Holder need not comply with condition 12(c) of this Permit if the area to be revegetated and rehabilitated is: - (i) less than 0.5 hectares; - (ii) not located in an ESA; and - (iii) an area where the proposed clearing that triggers the obligation to revegetate and rehabilitate is not at variance or is not likely to be at variance with all of the clearing principles. - (e) Where required by condition 12(c) of this Permit, a Revegetation Plan must be prepared to include the following steps: - (i) site preparation; - (ii) weed control; - (iii) regeneration, direct seeding or planting, at an optimal time; - (iv) a vegetation establishment period; and - (v) ongoing maintenance and monitoring.
+- (a) The permit holder must revegetate and rehabilitate the following areas once those areas are no longer required for the following purpose for which they were cleared under this Permit: - (i) temporary works; - (ii) extraction sites; - (iii) camps; - (iv) project surveys; - (v) pre-construction activities; or - (vi) other project activities where part or all of the area cleared is no longer required to be used for the purpose for which it was cleared. - (b) The permit holder need not revegetate and rehabilitate an area specified in condition 11(a) if: - (i) the CEO advises so in writing; or - (ii) the permit holder intends to use that cleared area for another project activity within 24 months of that area no longer being required for the purpose for which it was originally cleared under this Permit. - (c) The revegetation and rehabilitation of an area pursuant to this condition 11: - (i) must be carried out as soon as possible once the permit holder no longer requires that area for a project activity, in accordance with conditions 11(a) and 11(b); and - (ii) must be undertaken according to a Revegetation Plan that the permit holder must provide to the CEO prior to clearing native vegetation from the area that is to be revegetated and rehabilitated. - (d) The permit holder need not comply with condition 11(c)(ii) if: - (i) the CEO advises so in writing; or - (ii) the area to be revegetated and rehabilitated is: - (A) less than 0.5 hectares; and - (B) not located in an ESA; and - (C) an area where the proposed clearing that triggers the obligation to revegetate and rehabilitate is not or is not likely to be at variance with all of the clearing principles.

+- (e) A Revegetation Plan must be developed having regard to the permit holder's Revegetation Guideline Techniques and Monitoring and must involve the following steps: - (i) site preparation; - (ii) weed control; - (iii) regeneration, direct seeding or planting, at an optimal time; - (iv) a vegetation establishment period; and - (v) ongoing maintenance and monitoring. - (f) Any area of native vegetation that does not form part of the area to be cleared for the project activity and that has been damaged as a result of the clearing by the permit holder must be revegetated and rehabilitated in accordance with conditions 11(c) and 11(d).

-13. Dieback, other pathogens and weed control
+12. Dieback, other pathogen and weed control